 - Extensive data on functional capabilities, customer base demographics, financial status, pricing and other quantitative attributes gained via a request-for-information process engaging vendors in this market.

 - Interactive briefings in which vendors provided Gartner with updates on their strategy, market positioning, recent key developments and product road map.

 - A Web-based survey of reference customers provided by each vendor, which captured data on usage patterns, levels of satisfaction with major product functionality categories, various nontechnology-related vendor attributes (such as pricing, product support and overall service delivery), and more.
 In total, 333 organizations across all major world regions provided input on their experiences with vendors and tools in this manner.

 - Feedback about tools and vendors captured during conversations with users of Gartner's client inquiry service.

-- Market share estimates developed by Gartner's Technology and Service Provider research unit.
+- Market share and revenue growth estimates developed by Gartner's Technology and Service Provider research unit.

 Ability to Execute

 Product/Service: Core goods and services offered by the vendor for the defined market.
 This includes current product/service capabilities, quality, feature sets, skills and so on, whether offered natively or through OEM agreements/partnerships as defined in the market definition and detailed in the subcriteria.